 When can I shower?

 You may shower when you go home with an occlusive dressing on your incision.
 Once you have showered you will dry off and remove the old dressing and replace it with a new occlusive dressing.
 Please avoid baths/soaking for six weeks.

 Can I have a handicap tag?

 Dr. Moore will provide surgical patients with a form that allows them to receive a temporary handicap parking access for a maximum of 6 months after surgery.
 You may get the form from our office and take to your local license plate agency.
 If you reside in South Carolina please specify when requesting the form.

 Should I begin an exercise program prior to having surgery?

-Non impact aerobic activities such as elliptical machine, stationary bicycles and swimming will prepare your system for a rapid recovery.
+Non-impact aerobic activities such as elliptical machines, stationary bicycles, and swimming will prepare your system for a rapid recovery.

 Do I need to donate blood prior to surgery?

 This is not necessary for our patients.
-Through our advanced surgical processes blood loss is typically very minimal.
-Transfusions rates for both hip and knee replacements surgeries are about 2-4%.
+Through our advanced surgical processes, blood loss is typically very minimal.
+Transfusion rates for both hip and knee replacement surgeries are about 2-4%.

 When will I be able to get out of bed and walk?